sigasi/sigasi_insights/content/manual/vscode/editor.md

 {{< figure src="/img/vscode/VSCodeStickyScroll.gif" alt="Sticky scroll in VS Code" width="700" >}}

 You can use the sticky scroll to navigate through your HDL code more easily.
-This setting can be enabled with the key `editor.stickyScroll.enabled`
+This configuration can be enabled with the key `editor.stickyScroll.enabled`

+## Stuttering

+VHDL editors support [stuttering]({{< ref "/manual/common/editor.md#stuttering" >}}), which is enabled by default but can be toggled using the configuration option **Enable stuttering** with the key `sigasi.vhdl.stuttering`.